-Government bill proposes changes to reflect more independent Senate
+Senate adopts bill to reflect more independent institution

 Bill S-4 updates the Parliament of Canada Act.

-A Government bill introduced in the Senate proposes changes to reflect the new reality of a more independent and less partisan institution has been adopted in the Senate.
+A Government bill that proposes changes to reflect the new reality of a more independent and less partisan institution has been adopted in the Senate.

 The legislation provides for the equitable treatment of Senate leadership groups, including extending consultations on the appointment of certain officers and agents of Parliament to all official Senate groups.